 Who We Are

-Combined heat and power (CHP) and waste heat to power (WHP) could provide 20 percent of America’s electricity while cutting emissions and slashing energy costs for U.S. manufacturers and other businesses.
-The Alliance leads its members’ education and lobbying activities with Congress and the Administration and state policymakers, develops coordinated communications strategies, and mobilizes members and affiliates to support expanded awareness of the use of CHP and WHP.
+According to the U.S. Department of Energy, combined heat and power (CHP) and waste heat to power (WHP) could provide 20 percent of America’s electricity while cutting emissions and slashing energy costs for U.S. manufacturers and other businesses.
+The CHP Alliance leads its members’ education and advocacy activities with Congress and the Administration and state policymakers, develops coordinated communications strategies, and mobilizes members and affiliates to support expanded awareness of the use of CHP and WHP.

 About CHP and WHP

 CHP could supply 20 percent of U.S. electric capacity by 2030, and deliver a host of benefits, according to the Department of Energy’s Oak Ridge National Laboratory, including:

 - Create nearly 1 million new highly skilled technical jobs across the country;